Authentic Napoleon Bonaparte Signed Letter (1795) | Rare Historical Artifact for Sale

 Description

-• Rare “Buonaparte” Signature – One of the few surviving examples of Napoleon’s original signature before he adopted the French spelling.
-It marks a turning point in his personal and political identity.
+- Rare “Buonaparte” Signature: One of the few surviving examples of Napoleon’s original signature before he adopted the French spelling, marking a turning point in his personal and political identity

 Learn More About This Incredible Artifact